| Cheese seems

 maketh to grow the white milk that is liquid but is quickly curdled

 as a man stirreth it, even so swiftly healed the furious Ares.
+The ancient sources, in this case Aristotle,

 even tell us the way fig juice, in ancient Greek opos, was harvested: